w3c/wot-architecture/USE-CASES/media-information-references.md

 This document is not a full use case description.
-It is rather a collection of thoughts and ideas to capture information and provide refercnes and have a common discussion basis.
+It is rather a collection of thoughts and ideas to capture information and provide references and have a common discussion basis.

 The intention is to trigger new ideas and collect them in a single document at this point.